About the siren and sensors:

 Wave the sensor, or wave your hand in front of the sensor to cause a signal to be sent to the siren.

-You should hear a long beep tone, or two short beep tones.
+You should hear two short beep tones.
 If you heard 4 short beep tones, the match failed and you will need to do it again.

-The sensor includes two adjustable doors on each side of the sensor that can be closed down to reduce what the sensor sees.
+The adjustable indoor/outdoor sensor has two adjustable doors on each side of the sensor that can be closed down to reduce what the sensor sees.

 There is a sensitivity adjustment in the battery compartment to reduce or increase detection distance from the sensor .